Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

-In fact, this problem is considered significant enough that the [nvidia provider plugin created for the demo](https://github.com/wheelnext/nvidia-variant-provider) was reverted to being a static plugin, with the possibility of creating a separate dynamic plugin if the need arises in the future.
-Even though it means that it effectively guesses future versions of CUDA runtime!
+In fact, this problem is considered significant enough that the [nvidia provider plugin created for the demo](https://github.com/wheelnext/nvidia-variant-provider) was reverted to being a static plugin, with the possibility of creating a separate dynamic plugin if the need arises in the future, even though it means that it effectively guesses future versions of CUDA runtime!
 Fortunately, they are reasonably predictable.